neuroforgede/pg_auto_failover_swarm/README.md

 # pg_auto_failover_swarm (pgaf-swarm)

 This repository contains all of the necessary things to have a pg_auto_failover cluster running in Docker Swarm.
+It also bundles the citus and pg_cron extension for ease of use.

 ## Why?